 - a.
 The property at 305 Lavaca is currently vacant, but originally featured a 1-story residential structure constructed circa 1910.
 It first appears on the Sanborn Map in 1912.
 The current vacant lot fronts Lavaca to the south and Garfield Alley to the north.
 The block consists of 1-story and 2-story single-family and multi-family residences and infill construction.
 The property is contributing to the Lavaca Historic District. - b.
 CONCEPTUAL APPROVAL Conceptual approval is the review of general design ideas and principles (such as scale and setback).
 Specific design details reviewed at this stage are not binding and may only be approved through a Certificate of Appropriateness or final approval.
 The applicant's previous proposal was reviewed for conceptual approval on August 3, 2022, and on October 5, 2022, and was referred to a Design Review Committee.
 The applicant updated the proposal and returned to the Design Review Committee on March 29, 2023.
+The applicant updated materials following the March 29th DRC meeting and presented updates to the HDRC on April 5, 2023.
+The HDRC referred the proposal to an additional DRC meeting and the applicant returned to the DRC on April 12, 2023.
 The applicant is currently requesting conceptual review from the HDRC.

 - c.
-DESIGN REVIEW COMMITTEE The applicant first attended a Design Review Committee on March 29, 2023 The discussion focused on massing, providing total heights for the proposed new construction and adjacent structures, fenestration patterns, site work, reducing the overall massing of Unit 3, and addressing the side setbacks between Units 1 & 2. - d.
+DESIGN REVIEW COMMITTEE The applicant attended a Design Review Committee on March 29, 2023.
+The discussion focused on massing, providing total heights for the proposed new construction and adjacent structures, fenestration patterns, site work, reducing the overall massing of Unit 3, and addressing the side setbacks between Units 1 & 2.
+The applicant modified the proposal and returned to the Design Review Committee on April 12, 2023.
+The discussion focused on scale and massing, the orientation of the front entries for the duplex structure, the proposed roof forms on the duplex structure, fenestration patterns, and window sizes and proportions.
+The applicant has returned to the HDRC for conceptual review. - d.
 LOT COVERAGE Guideline 2.D.i for New Construction stipulates that building to lot ratio for new construction should be consistent with adjacent historic buildings.
 Limit the building footprint for new construction to no more than 50 percent of the total lot area, unless adjacent historic buildings establish a precedent with a greater building to lot ratio.
 The applicant has expressed that the duplex will total 1,605 square feet, that Unit 1 will feature a footprint of 733 square feet, and that Unit 2 will feature a footprint of 640 square feet.
 The lot is 8,624 square feet and with and the proposed lot coverage will be approximately 39.4 percent.
 Staff finds the proposal consistent with the Guidelines.